 Ag retailers and distributors are vital to the nation's food security success.
 With the Farm Bill up for reauthorization this year, ARA is advocating for several measures to be included to benefit ag retail.

-Ag retailers and suppliers play a vital role in the success of the nation's food security.
-These businesses are responsible for getting the right crop inputs to their farmer customers at the right time, which can be difficult in the short timeframe farmers have to plant.
-The following are issues of importance to the ag retail industry in the next Farm Bill.
+- These businesses must get the right crop inputs to their farmer customers at the right time, which is difficult in the short timeframe farmers have to plant.

 - Retailers provide farmer customers with crop consulting services as well as custom pesticide and fertilizer application services